bitwarden/sdk/languages/cpp/CMakeBuild.md

 - The C++ client `BitwardenClient`
 - The Bitwarden library used by the C++ client `bitwarden_c`.

+See how to use these libraries in the [example use guide](./examples/ExampleUse.md)

 ## Prerequisites

 - Cmake installed, minimum version 3.15